 Meet Dr. Sarah Allen, owner of Dr. Sarah Allen Counseling in Northbrook, IL and Featured Business Owner at SCORE Chicago this week.
+As of August 2017, her blog is ranked 11 of all the world’s bloggers on postpartum depression.
 Learn about her business and what tips she has for your success.

 What is your company’s elevator pitch?